sategie/Amebo/README.md

 [React Bootstrap](https://react-bootstrap.github.io/) is used in the project to provide bootstrap styling without needing to write too many custom CSS styles.

+## Technologies Used

+Aside from the libraries and dependencies used in the project, several other third party apps were used during the course of the project.

+### Screenpresso

+[Screenpresso](https://www.screenpresso.com/) is used to capture the screenshots of the project.

+### AmIResponsive

+[AmIResponsive](https://ui.dev/amiresponsive) is used to capture the responsiveness of the app on various screensizes.

+### Heroku

+[Heroku](https://www.heroku.com/) is used to host the deployed application.

+### Google Fonts

+[Google Fonts](https://fonts.google.com/) is used to obtain the Roboto font used throughout this project.

+### Font Awesome

+[Font Awesome](https://fontawesome.com/) is used to display icons in the application.

+### Pixabay

+[Pixabay](https://pixabay.com/) is used to get most of the pictures used in the application.

+### TinyPNG

+[TinyPNG](https://tinypng.com/) is used to reduce the sizes of images used in the app.

+### CodeAnywhere

+[CodeAnywhere](https://codeanywhere.com/) is the cloud IDE used in coding this project.

+### Github

+[Github](https://github.com/) is used for version control.
+It tracks and saves the changes made to the application at various points in time.